Welcome to OUTreach Utah

-Since our beginning in 2004, Outreach Resource Centers has been focused on helping youth.
-A decade ago, the wonderful people of the Unitarian Universalist Church of Ogden took notice of the incredible amount of rejected and often homeless LGBTQ youth and they took action.
+Since our beginning in 2005, Outreach Utah has been focused on helping youth.
+The wonderful people of the Unitarian Universalist Church of Ogden took notice of the incredible amount of rejected and often homeless LGBTQ youth and they took action.
 It was this action that grew into Ogden OUTreach.

 At the community level, we offer ally and advocate training to groups who work with and support youth, and hold events to educate the public.
-The safe schools initiatives we participate in also act as prevention.